RobertBarrow/The-Blockchain-Charitable-Trust/phase-one.md

 #### _Key_

-* _BTC - Blockchain Charitable Trustcoin_
+* _BCT - Blockchain Charitable Trustcoin_
 * _GCB - Government Central Bank_
 * _GSC - Government's Soverign Currency [as used locally for Legal Tender]_
-* _LXR - Local exchange rate [i.e. the amount of GSC that is equivalent to a single BTC]_
+* _LXR - Local exchange rate [i.e. the amount of GSC that is equivalent to a single BCT]_

-### Develop website to enable tracking of BTC lifecycle and Asset transfer across a distributed public ledger
+### Develop website to enable tracking of BCT lifecycle and Asset transfer across a distributed public ledger